 Your participation in the Health FSA ends when you leave UC employment, unless you continue your participation through COBRA.
-(See "Continuing Participation Through COBRA," on page 11.)
+(See "Continuing Participation Through COBRA," on page 12.)
 If you are paid monthly, Health FSA coverage ends the last day of the month in which you separate from UC.
 If you are paid biweekly, coverage ends the last day of the pay period in which you make your final Health FSA contribution.

-If you retire immediately after leaving your job and the separation and retirement dates are in the same calendar month, your Health FSA coverage ends on the last day of the month following the month in which separation occurs.
-For example, if you separate on March 1 and retire on March 2, your coverage ends April 30.
+If you retire immediately after leaving your job, your Health FSA coverage ends on the last day of the month following the month in which separation occurs.
+For example, if you separate on March 31 and retire on April 1, your coverage ends on April 30.
+If you separate on March 1 and retire on March 2, your coverage ends April 30.